Helen Wong Smith

 Helen Wong Smith is an American archivist and librarian.
-She is the archivist and librarian for University Records at the University of Hawai‘i at Mānoa.
+She is the archivist and librarian for University Records at the University of Hawaiʻi at Mānoa.
 She works in the University Archives and Manuscripts Collection of the Public Services Division.
-She is formerly an Archivist and Librarian for the State Historic Preservation Division as well as the Executive Director of the Kauaʻi Historical Society.
-Smith is an active member of the Society of American Archivists, becoming President Elect in 2022, and having served in many leadership roles including on the Council, the Committee on Education, and the Nominating Committee from 2012-2014.
+She is formerly an Archivist and Librarian for the State Historic Preservation Division as well as the executive director of the Kauaʻi Historical Society.
+Smith is an active member of the Society of American Archivists, becoming president in 2023, and having served in many leadership roles including on the council, the Committee on Education, and the Nominating Committee from 2012 to 2014.
 Smith was named an SAA Fellow on June 10, 2016.

 Early life and education

 Smith's hometown is Heʻeia on the island of Oʻahu.
 Her heritage is Chinese and Portuguese.

-She attended the University of Hawai‘i for a Bachelor's Degree in Hawaiian Studies as well as her Master's in Library Science.
+She attended the University of Hawaiʻi for a bachelor's degree in Hawaiian Studies as well as her Master's in Library Science.

 Career

-Smith has worked in several archive or library positions across Hawai‘i, including the Hawaiian Collection Librarian at the University of Hawaiʻi at Hilo and lead archivist for the Pacific Island Network of the National Park Service.
+Smith has worked in several archive or library positions across Hawaiʻi, including the Hawaiian Collection Librarian at the University of Hawaiʻi at Hilo and lead archivist for the Pacific Island Network of the National Park Service.
 In 2000, she became a Certified Archivist and served on their Nominating Committee.
-She has been elected twice as the president of the Association of Hawai‘i Archivists, as well as serving as president of the Hawaiian Library Association and the Hawaiian Historical Society.
+She has been elected twice as the president of the Association of Hawaiʻi Archivists, as well as serving as president of the Hawaiian Library Association and the Hawaiian Historical Society.

 She has served as ambassador of Hawaiian and Pacific archives and worked to bring forward unknown or forgotten collections in her research and presentations.
 She has researched and written on Hawaiian cultural resources as well as presenting her discoveries through lectures and workshops for over 35 years.

 Smith is also a strong advocate for cultural competency among archivists and allied professions.
 In 2015, she addressed the SAA at their Annual Meeting with her "Adopting Cultural Diversity Competence" presentation, which is now a workshop that is offered by the SAA.
 In the description of the course, Smith explains Cultural Diversity Competency (CDC) is "the ability to function with awareness, knowledge, and interpersonal skill when engaging people of different backgrounds, assumptions, beliefs, values, and behaviors."
 Among the desired outcomes, the course should bring students to critically examine their interactions with people of other cultures, create methods to improve those interactions, and "combine cultural-mindedness with culturally centered communication skills for effective relationships with all people forming the basis for culturally competent organizations, communities and societies."